Pluri-potential theory, submersions and calibrations: Invariant functions

 \begin{cor} Let $M$ be a K\"ahler manifold and $\pi:M\rightarrow B$ a Riemannian submersion with Lagrangian fibres.
 Let $f=\pi^*F$ be strictly PSH.
 Then every critical point of $F$ is a local minimum. \end{cor}

 Notice: appropriate conditions on $B$, together with Morse theory or min-max arguments, would ensure that $F$ has at most one such point.

 \

 \textit{Remark. }It is clear that strict convexity implies strict PSH.
-However, one can also find functions which are strict PSH but not strict convex, eg $f(x,y)=x^2$.
+The above proof shows that the converse is not necessarily true, eg $f(x,y)=x^2$.

 \paragraph{$G_2$ manifolds.}The situation for $G_2$ manifolds is closely analogous.
 It is clear from the definitions that convexity implies $\phi$-PSH.
-It turns out that coassociativity is the key to the converse.
-For brevity, we shall directly present the analogue of Proposition \ref{p:kahler}.
+We have already mentioned that coassociative submanifolds are the analogue of Lagrangian submanifolds.
+The following result confirms this.

 \begin{prop} Let $M$ be a manifold with a closed $G_2$ structure and $\pi:M\rightarrow B$ a Riemannian submersion.
+Choose an invariant function $f=\pi^*F$ and a coassociative fibre $\Sigma_b$. \begin{enumerate} \item If, at each point of $\Sigma_b$, either \begin{itemize} \item[(i)] $\Sigma_b$ is contained in the critical locus of $f$, or \item[(ii)] $T=0$ and $A=0$ \end{itemize} then the conditions: $f$ $\phi$-PSH, $f$ convex, $F$ convex (at $b\in B$) are equivalent.

-Choose an invariant function $f=\pi^*F$. \begin{enumerate} \item Assume a fibre $\Sigma_b$ is coassociative and is either contained in the critical locus of $f$ or is totally geodesic.
-Then, along $\Sigma_b$, $f$ is $\phi$-PSH at each point of $\Sigma_b$ iff $F$ is convex at $b$. \item Assume a fibre $\Sigma_b$ is coassociative.
-If $f$ is $\phi$-PSH at each point of $\Sigma_b$, then $F$ is subharmonic at $b$. \end{enumerate} \end{prop} \begin{proof} General $G_2$ theory shows that, given any unit horizontal $X\in (T\Sigma_b)^\perp$, there exist unit vertical vectors $u,v\in T\Sigma_b$ such that $\pi:=<X,u,v>$ is associative.
+In particular, if all fibres are coassociative and $f$ is strictly $\phi$-PSH then every critical point of $F$ is a local minimum. \item If $f$ is $\phi$-PSH at each point of $\Sigma_b$ then $F$ is subharmonic at $b$. \end{enumerate} \end{prop} \begin{proof} General $G_2$ theory shows that, given any unit horizontal $X\in (T\Sigma_b)^\perp$, there exist unit vertical vectors $u,v\in T\Sigma_b$ such that $\pi:=<X,u,v>$ is associative.
 For example, in the pointwise model we may use the transitivity of the $G_2$ action to assume $X=1$; we can then choose $u=4$, $v=5$.
-The assumptions imply that $\Hess(f)=0$ in the directions $u,v$.
+The assumptions imply that $\Hess_M(f)=0$ in the directions $u,v$.
 It follows that